lukesmurray/react-query-autosync/README.md

 ## TODO

-- create a demo with [perfect-freehand](https://github.com/steveruizok/perfect-freehand)
+- ~~create a demo with [perfect-freehand](https://github.com/steveruizok/perfect-freehand)~~
 - compare with alternatives such as websockets, long polling, replicache
 - When is this a good idea, when are alternatives better?
+- See if it is possible to have `setDraft` use the server value if the local value is not defined
+  - otherwise you cannot memoize a `setDraft` function